Charlie Usher (1987, UK)

 In the pipeline:

-Half an hour with Victor Guaita; viola, with reed organs, guitar-zither, playback.
+Time to spend some time with Victor Guaita; viola, with reed organs, guitar-zither, playback.

 A group listening session create with and led by Emma Lloyd, and Emma Lloyd only.